Airrr17/LoRa_messenger/README.md

 # Blue pill STM32 based broadcast* rawtext communication device.
 (*means for privet chatroom or smallgroup chatting you'll need to manage one or more settings:
-SpreadingFactor, Bandwidth, CodingRate and syncWord or even implement encryption with AESLib.)
+Freq, SpreadingFactor, Bandwidth, CodingRate, syncWord and CRC or even implement encryption with AESLib.)
+See v1.1 information.
 There is NO receive confirmation implemented yet.

-(Un)comment lines 441-443 for real sendng.
-Change freq. for your RA-02 specs (line 150).

 You can view received messages on screen and send with onscreen keyboard.